Khalilah Ali: Marriage to Muhammad Ali

 At the age of 17, Boyd married Muhammad Ali on August 18, 1967, in a marriage she claims was arranged by her Muslim parents.
 In an interview with NBC 6, Boyd recounted meeting Ali when she was 10 years old at her hometown mosque.
-Boyd stated Ali signed an autograph for her while humorously remarking on his future fame, saying, “Listen here little girl.
+Boyd stated Ali signed an autograph for her while humorously remarking on his future fame, “He said, ‘listen here little girl.
 This is my name.
 Imma be famous.
-You need to keep that 'cause it's gone be worth a lot of money.”
-Boyd said, "You'll never be famous with that name.
-And, I walked away.”
+You need to keep that 'cause it's gone be worth a lot of money,’” Boyd said.
 After marrying, Boyd adopted the name Khalilah Ali, though friends and family continued to call her Belinda.
 During Ali's draft evasion case in 1967, which led to the temporary revocation of his boxing title, Khalilah supported him emotionally and financially.

-Khalilah and Ali's marriage faced difficulties, notably due to Ali's infidelities.
-In 1974, Ali began an affair with Veronica Porché, leading to a confrontation between Khalilah and Porché in Manila during the Thrilla in Manila fight.
+Boyd and Ali's marriage faced difficulties, notably due to Ali's infidelities.
+In 1974, Ali began an affair with Veronica Porché after the Rumble in the Jungle, leading to a confrontation between Khalilah and Porché in Manila during the Thrilla in Manila fight.
 In January 1977, Khalilah filed for divorce, citing differences in morals and respect within the family.
 She later remarked, "I left him because he wasn't what he said he was, because of his lack of morals and disrespect to the family.
 I don’t think he deserves the name Muhammad Ali, and I’m going to call him Cassius Clay from now on."

 Children and family

-Khalilah and Ali had four children: Maryum "May May" (b.
-1968), twins Jamillah and Rasheda (b.
+Boyd and Ali had five children: Maryum "May May" (b.
+1968), Muhammad Ali Jr. (born & died 1969), twins Jamillah and Rasheda (b.
 1970), and Muhammad Ali Jr. (b.
 1972).
 During their marriage, Ali also fathered other children through extramarital relationships, including Miya (b.
 1972) and Khaliah (b.
 1974).
 Rasheda later married Robert Walsh, with whom she has two sons: Biaggio Ali Walsh (b.
 1998) and Nico Ali Walsh (b.
 2000), both of whom have maintained a public presence.
+Khalilah also had two more children with her fourth husband, Rene Gonzalez Camacho: Aminah Rene (b.
+1989) and Khalilah II (b.
+1991).